yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 'data_splits/illus_chg/Gen_LaneNet_ext/test_pred_file.json', but also perform full-range precision-recall evaluation to produce AP and max F-score.

+## Other methods

+In './experiments', we include the training codes for other variants of Gen-LaneNet models as well as for the baseline method [3D-LaneNet](https://arxiv.org/abs/1811.10203) as well as its extended version integrated with the new anchor proposed in Gen-LaneNet.
+Interested users are welcome to repeat the full set of ablation study reported in the gen-lanenet paper.
+For example, to train 3D-LaneNet:

+    cd experiments
+    python main_train_3DLaneNet.py

 ## Evaluation

 Stand-alone evaluation can also be performed.